Alberic Drummond-Willoughby, 22nd Baron Willoughby de Eresby1

 Consanguinity Index=0.0%

 John Ponsonby, 1st and last Viscount Ponsonby of Imokilly was born circa 1770.1 He was the son of William Brabazon Ponsonby, 1st Baron Ponsonby of Imokilly and Hon.
-Louisa Molesworth.1 He married Lady Elizabeth Frances Villiers, daughter of George Bussy Villiers, 4th Earl of the Island of Jersey and Frances Twysden, on 13 January 1803.1 He died on 21 February 1855 at Brighton, Sussex, England, without issue.1
+Louisa Molesworth.1 He married Lady Elizabeth Frances Villiers, daughter of George Bussy Villiers, 4th Earl of the Island of Jersey and Frances Twysden, on 13 January 1803.1 He died on 21 February 1855 at Brighton, Sussex, EnglandG, without issue.1

-In 1791 at Paris, France, his youth and beuaty supposedly saved him from being hanged by a Revolutionary mob.1 He held the office of Member of Parliament (M.P.) for Tallagh [Ireland] between 1793 and 1797.1 He held the office of Member of Parliament (M.P.) for Dungarven [Ireland] between 1797 and 1800.1 He held the office of Member of Parliament (M.P.)
-(Whig) for Galway between 1801 and 1802.1 He succeeded to the title of 2nd Baron Ponsonby of Imokilly, co.
-Cork [I., 1806] on 5 November 1806.1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Argentina between 1826 and 1828, appointed to get him out of the country, as King George IV was jealous of the attention given by his mistress, Lady Coyngham, to Lord Ponsonby.1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Brazil between 1828 and 1829.1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Belgium between 1830 and 1831.1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Naples between June 1832 and November 1832.1 He held the office of Ambassador to Constantinople between 1832 and 1841.1 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.) on 3 March 1834.1 He was created 1st Viscount Ponsonby of Imokilly, co.
+In 1791 at Paris, FranceG, his youth and beuaty supposedly saved him from being hanged by a Revolutionary mob.1 He held the office of Member of Parliament (M.P.) for Tallagh [Ireland] between 1793 and 1797.1 He held the office of Member of Parliament (M.P.) for Dungarven [Ireland] between 1797 and 1800.1 He held the office of Member of Parliament (M.P.)
+(Whig) for Galway between 1801 and 1802.1 He succeeded as the 2nd Baron Ponsonby of Imokilly, co.
+Cork [I., 1806] on 5 November 1806.1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Argentina between 1826 and 1828, appointed to get him out of the country, as King George IV was jealous of the attention given by his mistress, Lady Coyngham, to Lord Ponsonby.1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Brazil between 1828 and 1829.1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Belgium between 1830 and 1831.1 He held the office of Envoy Extraordinary and Minister Plenipotentiary to Naples between June 1832 and November 1832.1 He held the office of Ambassador to Constantinople between 1832 and 1841.1 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.) on 3 March 1834.1 He was created 1st Viscount Ponsonby of Imokilly, co.
 Cork [Ireland] on 20 April 1839.1 He held the office of Ambassador to Austria between 1846 and 1850.1

 On his death, his Viscountcy became extinct.1